Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 Learn More: Canva Template + Setup Resources

 When you use our free Canva templates, the bleed, margins, safe zones, and monthly layouts are already in place.
-All you need to do is get creative and edit in your photos or text.
+All you need to do is get creative and edit your photos or text.

 Click a link to get started: